 Kidney donation: Are there long-term risks?

-As a potential kidney donor, you'll receive a thorough medical exam to determine whether you're a good match for the potential recipient.
-And you'll be carefully checked to make sure you don't have any health problems that might be made worse by donating a kidney.
+Before you donate a kidney, you need a full medical exam.
+Your health care provider checks to see if you're a good match for the person who might get the kidney.
+You'll also be checked to make sure you don't have any health problems that could be made worse by donating a kidney.

 Kidney donation involves major surgery.
 Risks of major surgery include bleeding and infection.
 But most kidney donors recover with few or no problems.

 After having the surgery to remove a kidney (nephrectomy), you may stay 1 to 2 nights in the hospital.
 The rest of your recovery is typically completed at home.
 With time, the kidney you have left gets a little bigger as it takes on extra blood flow and works to filter wastes.